The Greens (Austria): Vienna

-The Viennese Greens started nominating candidates in the Vienna Gemeinderat (municipal council or state assembly) in 1983 and were able to enter in 1991.
+The Viennese Greens started nominating candidates in the Vienna Gemeinderat (municipal council or state assembly) in 1983.
+In 1987 they scored 4.4 percent of the vote in Vienna's state elections, failing to win any seats, but they did take 55 out of 1,082 in the city's district council elections.
+They were able to enter the state assembly in 1991.
 Over the years they have been able to continually gather support.
 A lot of support has been coming from former Liberal Forum voters, after the liberals failed to enter any legislature.
 The traditional strongholds in Vienna for the Greens are the districts of Neubau (2005: 43.26%), Josefstadt (32.26%), Alsergrund (29.43%), Mariahilf (28.97%) and Wieden (25.14%).

 In the 2001 Gemeinderat elections, the Greens were able to win the majority of a district for the first time.
 In the district of Neubau they won 32.55% and were able to nominate the Bezirksvorsteher (mayor of the district).
 The results of 2001 also allowed the Viennese Greens to nominate Stefan Schennach as federal councilor to the Upper House of Parliament (Bundesrat).
 But despite the strong gains, the Greens were not able to enter into a coalition government with the SPÖ, since the social-democrats were able to win an absolute majority.

 The 2004 European Parliament election were the best for the Viennese Greens so far.
 From the total tally, they received 22%, which put them ahead of the Christian-democratic ÖVP and placed them on second position behind the SPÖ (37.7%).
 In Neubau the Greens received 41%.
 They were also able to win first place in the districts of Wieden, Mariahilf, Josefstadt and Alsergrund.